 After dinner, take a stroll along the river pathways.
 It’s a great place for quiet conversation (unless Waterfire is going on, which I’ll get to in the next section).

-If you want to catch a movie, you could go to the Providence Place Mall, but if you’re into foreign and more artsy films, go to the Cable Car Cinema and Café instead.
-You’ll watch the movie while sitting on leather couches, not chairs, and there’s unlimited popcorn refills!
+If you want to catch a movie, you could go to the Providence Place Mall, but if you’re into foreign and artsy films, go to the Cable Car Cinema and Café instead.
+You’ll watch the movie while sitting on leather couches, not chairs, and there are unlimited popcorn refills!
 (Note: sadly, Cable Car is closing at the end of May 2018.
 Catch it while you can!)

 If you’d rather explore the area, go one street up the hill to Benefit Street to see some of the oldest homes in Providence, and the oldest Baptist church in America.
 There is a highly-rated Providence Ghost Tour if you’re into that kind of thing.

-If you love books, check out the Providence Athenaem, one of the oldest libraries in the U.S. It’s open to the public.
+If you love books, check out the Providence Athenaeum, one of the oldest libraries in the U.S. It’s open to the public.